Catoosa County extends mass emergency notification system

 “I checked today and we currently have 27,654 subscribers on the system,” Quinn said.

-Along with the extension, the board also unanimously approved a one-year maintenance contract with Vertiv Corporation for service of a backup battery system for 911.
+Along with the extension, the board also unanimously approved a one-year maintenance contract with Vertiv Corp. for service of a backup battery system for 911.

 “This is basically the battery backup system that if the power was to go out, would work in conjunction with the generator to make sure that we don’t lose power at any time,” Quinn explained.